ShayanPervez/TensorIoT-Software-Services-Pvt-Ltd-Question-Solution-/README.md

         Generate a list of cars with random license plates.
         Try to park each car in a at selected spot until it is parked or the parking lot is full.
         Save the final state of the parking lot to a JSON file.

+        for amazon s3 bucket we need to install boto3: pip install boto3